fastplotlib/fastplotlib/docs/source/user_guide/faq.rst

 .. dropdown:: Should I use `fastplotlib` for making publication figures?

-    **NO!** `fastplotlib` is not meant for creating *static* publication figures.
+    No, `fastplotlib` is not meant for creating *static* publication figures.
 There are many other libraries that are well-suited for this task.

 .. dropdown:: How does `fastplotlib` handle data loading?

-    `fastplotlib` is a plotting library and **NOT** a data handling or data loading library.
+    `fastplotlib` is a plotting library and not a data handling or data loading library.
 These tasks are outside of the scope of the library.

     In general, if your data is an array-like object, `fastplotlib` should be able to use it.